Felicity Chapman, Senior Associate

 Felicity is a member of Resolution, a national association of family lawyers and other professionals committed to the constructive resolution of family disputes, and sits on the committee for Surrey Resolution.
-Felicity is also a member of the Association of Women Solicitors.

 Felicity is admitted to practise in England and Wales.

 - Advising parties both out of court and during proceedings on financial matters following the breakdown of their marriage including cases where there are complex and/or high-value assets including companies, pensions, trusts and tax issues

 - Representing third party interveners in complicated matrimonial financial proceedings involving a family business or where wider family members’ finances are intermingled

 - Advising and representing parents in disputes regarding the children including the time they are to spend with each parent and which school they are to attend

 - Acting for parents of children in family proceedings with an international element including applications for leave to remove a child from the jurisdiction or where the parents live in different countries